Resources#

 Learning more#

-Recommended focusing on fundamentals of Python 3.
-Many “learn Python” resources will be web development-oriented (they will probably mention Django/Flask), so you might want to look for ones that focus on data science or Python 3 on its own.
-Some that are data-oriented:
+Many “learn Python” resources will be web development-oriented — they will probably mention Django/Flask.
+If you want to stay focused on data, you might want to look for ones that focus on data science or Python 3 generally.

 Jupyter outside this course#